CatManJr/Flash-Aurora/README.md

 ## Testing notes

 `test_aurora_small` compares FP64 forward outputs to Microsoft Hugging Face reference pickles.
 On recent PyTorch builds (for example 2.12.x), a small drift on a few surface variables can appear even with the official `microsoft-aurora` wheel.
 The test passes and emits a `UserWarning` when drift exceeds upstream tolerances.
-Use `scripts/compare_upstream_golden.py` to verify on your stack.
+Use the [vanilla microsoft-aurora library](https://microsoft.github.io/aurora) to verify on your stack.

 ## Reference